-Alcohol related offenses can range from misdemeanor to felony.
+Alcohol related offenses in Flint can range from misdemeanor to felony.
 Some misdemeanor charges include having open intoxicants in a motor vehicle, drunk and disorderly conduct and Minor in Possession of Alcohol (MIP).
 If convicted of one of these crimes, you typically face jail time up to 93 days, and fines up to $100.
 A minor convicted of alcohol related charges may have his or her license suspended.
 Even minor cases like these, however, can have far reaching effects on your life after a conviction hits your permanent record.
 A criminal defense attorney is essential to ensure the best outcome for you and your future.

 Other alcohol related offenses include drinking and driving.
 The state if Michigan takes these charges very seriously and a conviction can have devastating effects on your daily life.
 Charges include Operating While Intoxicated (OWI), Operating While Visibly Impaired (OWVI), and Unlawful Bodily Alcohol Level (UBAL).

 Alcohol is a highly regulated substance in America, and as a result, there are a lot of legal restrictions on its use.
 A few restrictions are minor, having an open container of alcohol in a vehicle is a misdemeanor.
 Being intoxicated in public can lead to a disorderly charge if the police believe your behavior is endangering people, or causing a public disturbance.